microsoft/MSLab/README.md

  * This solution is used in Microsoft Premier Workshop for Software Defined Storage, Hyper-V and System Center VMM.
 If you have Premier Contract, contact your TAM and our trainers can deliver this workshop for you.
  * Follow [#ws2016lab](https://twitter.com/search?f=tweets&vertical=default&q=%23ws2016lab) hash tag to get latest news.

  * Check [this](https://github.com/Microsoft/WSLab/tree/master/Scenarios) page for end to end scenarios!
-It's just a small portion I wrote for internally for consultants and PFEs in Microsoft

  * Want to try Windows Server insider builds?
 Check [this](https://github.com/Microsoft/WSLab/tree/master/Insider) page

- * Want to try Windows Server 1709?
-Check [this](https://github.com/Microsoft/WSLab/tree/master/1709) page

 # Videos

-Note: Some videos may be a bit outdated as there is continous inovation going on in the scripts.
+Note: Some videos may be a bit outdated as there is continuous innovation going on in the scripts.

 * [1 Prereq and Create Parent disks](https://youtu.be/705A-mCvzUc)
 * [2 Basic S2D Scenario Walkthrough](https://youtu.be/cAOCcTjlkm4)